othmane42/SLRUM-tutorial/README.md

 ssh-keygen -yf ~/.ssh/id_rsa.ceci > ~/.ssh/id_rsa.ceci.pub
 ```

-create config file :
+Create config file :

-- use the following link to generate the config file https://www.ceci-hpc.be/sshconfig.html
+- Use the following link to generate the config file https://www.ceci-hpc.be/sshconfig.html
-- copy the generated config using :
+- Copy the generated config using :
     ```
     nano ~/.ssh/config
     ```
-- make sure the file has correct permissions :
+- Make sure the file has correct permissions :
 ```
 chmod 600 ~/.ssh/config
 ```
-restart the terminal and try to connect to the cluster :
+Restart the terminal and try to connect to the cluster :
 ```
 ssh cecicluster
 ```